 The maximum weight for full handling through automation is 25 kg.

-The maximum weight of 15 kg according to Validoo remains for manual handling of packaging.
+For manual handling of packaging, the maximum weight of 15 kg remains according to Validoo.
 If the weight exceeds 15 kg, Coop needs to approve an exemption.

 Packaging ratio